The Most Important Difference Between Websites and Blogs

 - Blogs create the blogosphere while websites are in a way standalone islands

-Now you already might suspect where I’m at: All of the differences – with the exception of #5 maybe – are not true (anymore)!
+Now you already might suspect where I’m at: All of the differences are not true (anymore)!

 - You have all kinds of websites which are enhanced in a way that they are not static but dynamic in their nature and I do not speak about static HTML vs PHP

 - Also you do not need a blog to lead a conversation.
 Asides from forums, wikis and all kinds of social media sites any site can add a comment form or a connection to a forum which will enable users to engage in a conversation and also engage you, the publisher, in one.

 - There are plenty of services which will create a feed for any website.

 News sites like CNN or BBC are of course not blogs but they publish news and naturally the two are not the only ones.